MOOCworkbench/R-datascience-template/README.md

 # R-datascience-template
 A data science template for R

+## How to get started